MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Out-Null.md

 ### None

-This cmdlet does not generate any output.
+This cmdlet returns no output.

 ## NOTES